 Element Description label The name of the timer to be inserted into the log.
 If specified as NULL, an unlabeled timer is created.
-Only one unlabeled timer is supported at a time. timeStamp An integer specifying a timestamp to override the current time.
+Only one unlabeled timer is supported at a time. timeStamp An integer specifying a time stamp to override the current time.
 If specified as 0, the current time is logged.

 - ERROR CONVERT BSTR.
 An encountered string cannot be converted. - ERROR INVALID PARM.
 A required argument is missing or invalid. - TSS NOSERVER.
-No previous successful call to TSSSession.Connect. - TSS_ABORT.
+No previous successful call to TSSSession.
+Connect. - TSS ABORT.
 Pending abort resulting from a user request to stop a suite run.

-If you handle one of these errors and do not log it, TestManager will not be aware of the error and will not log a Fail result for it.
-The script will continue to run, and TestManager could log a Pass result for the script.
+If you handle one of these errors and do not log it, TestManager is not aware of the error and does not log a Fail result for it.
+The script continues to run, and TestManager could log a Pass result for the script.

-This call associates a starting timestamp with label for later reference by TimerStop.
+This call associates a starting time stamp with label for later reference by TimerStop.
 The TestManager reporting system uses captured timing information for performance analysis reports.